Back to Insights

 When Consumption Fails

-Cost trap: Developer accidentally leaves AI-powered process running overnight, generating 10M API calls at $0.0005/call = $5,000 surprise bill.
+The cautionary cost trap: a developer accidentally leaves an AI-powered process running overnight, generating 10M API calls at $0.0005/call.
+The result is a $5,000 surprise bill.

 Model 3: Hybrid (Base + Consumption)